Markf1994/segretaria-digitale-frontend/README.md

 # Segretaria Digitale Frontend

-This project contains the React front end of **Segretaria Digitale**, a simple application for managing events, todos and determinations.
+This project contains the React front end of **Segretaria Digitale**, a simple application for managing events, todos, determinations and orari.

 ## Setup